vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 *This problem is all about finding cycle*

 Then how do you find cycles in a graph?
-The traversal part is the same, we pick and node and visit all its neighbors and mark them as visited in the visited graph.
+The traversal part is the same, we pick and listNode and visit all its neighbors and mark them as visited in the visited graph.
-*Now anytime you come across a node that is already visited, you would know that have a cycle.* \
+*Now anytime you come across a listNode that is already visited, you would know that have a cycle.* \
-But there is an issue. *A cycle is only when you come across a node in the current traversal, not from the past traversal.*\
+But there is an issue. *A cycle is only when you come across a listNode in the current traversal, not from the past traversal.*\
 This calls for the below pattern - keeping track of visiting and visited nodes.
 ```
      0 = unvisited